Rupthya/windows-10/readme.md

 Uninstall unwanted optional features in `Settings > Apps > Manage optional features`.

 ## Keymap
-If you need to be able to input German characters on a U.S. keyboard, you can use a custom [keymap](keymap.zip).
+You can use this custom [keymap](keymap.zip) to input German characters on a U.S. keyboard.

 ## Photos
 Disable automatic photo enhancements and linked duplicates.